 The company suffered perhaps its biggest financial blowback in 2009, when it had to declare bankruptcy after suffering losses and market share declines.
 The move forced GM to close dozens of facilities and left thousands of people out of work.

 GM survived its bankruptcy because of government intervention.
 The company returned to the public in 2010, after the government began selling the majority of its shares.
-Its 2010 IPO, at the time, was the largest offering ever.
+Its 2010 IPO, was, at the time, the largest offering ever.

 The company lists its brands as Chevrolet, Buick, GMC and Cadillac, and it has international ventures such as Baojun and Wuling.
 Its EV1 model was one of the earliest attempts to mass-produce an electric car but was discontinued due to high production costs.
-This year, it plans to launch two Ultium battery vehicles — the Hummer EV and the BrightDrop EV 600 delivery van, according to Investor’s Business Daily.
-Cadillac and Silverado EVs scheduled to go into production next year are already sold out.

 General Motors’ History and CEO